Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Flux Constraint and Data Annealing

 Our approach is to set $\bar{V}$ according to the preferred total flux of the score-based prior.
 That is, we set it as the median total flux of $512$ samples from the prior.
 This results in $\bar{V}=38,173,90,$ and $112$ for the CIFAR-10, GRMHD, RIAF, and CelebA priors, respectively.
 Images can be scaled to the actual target flux $\bar{V}_\text{orig}$ measured by the zero-baseline (e.g., $\bar{V}_\text{orig}=0.6$ Jy) by a factor of $\bar{V}_\text{orig}/\bar{V}$.
 By setting $\bar{V}$ based on the score-based prior, we attempt to make most of the image-reconstruction bias come from the score-based prior rather than from the target flux.

-\subsection{Data annealing}
+\subsection{Data Annealing}

-The variational distribution is randomly initialized to solve the VI optimization problem (Eq.~\ref{eq:objective}), which means the data loss, or negative log-likelihood, is quite high at the beginning of optimization.
-This can cause convergence to posterior samples that are not preferred by the score-based prior (see the GRMHD example in Fig.~\ref{fig:ablation} when only a flux constraint is used).
+The variational distribution is randomly initialized to solve the VI optimization problem (Equation \eqref{eq:objective}), which means that the data loss, or negative log likelihood, is quite high at the beginning of optimization.
+This can cause convergence to posterior samples that are not preferred by the score-based prior (see the GRMHD example in Figure \ref{fig:ablation} when only a flux constraint is used).
 To avoid poor local minima, we initialize the weight of the data loss at $0$ and then gradually anneal it to $1$ with the following annealing schedule:

 where $i\in\mathbb{Z}^+$ is the optimization step, $r\in[0,1]$ is the annealing rate, and $s\in\mathbb{Z}^+$ is the pivot step at which $\lambda_\mathrm{data}(i)=0.5$.
 We use $r=0.002$ and $s=12000$.
 Therefore, strictly speaking, our optimization approach is to iteratively apply the gradient of the following loss function with respect to the RealNVP parameters $\phi$ at each step $i$: